Lower bounds for the eigenvalues of the Hodge Laplacian on certain non-convex domains: Acknowledgement

 \section{Acknowledgement}

 The authors are grateful to Bruno Colbois for sharing his valuable insights and feedback on the preprint.
 Tirumala Chakradhar is a PhD student at the University of Bristol and thanks his supervisor Asma Hassannezhad for her guidance and the numerous discussions.
-The authors would also like to thank Alessandro Savo for the helpful feedback and suggestions.
+The authors would also like to thank Alessandro Savo for the helpful feedback and suggestions, and the anonymous reviewer whose comments have improved the presentation.